Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 [![replay](img/replay.gif)](img/replay.gif)

-- Add the ability for the user to change the perspective of their view (first-person, 2.5D, etc.) (We've never seen anyone do this primary feature before!
+- Add the ability for the user to change the perspective of their view (first-person, 2.5D, 3D, etc.) (We've never seen anyone do 2.5D before!
 The Nintendo 64 game '[Kirby 64 - The Crystal Shards](https://www.youtube.com/watch?v=5uu2TWli-_M)' is an example of what a 2.5D world looks like).
+The first 3D submission that we're aware of is [Dorottya Urmossy and David Yang's Fall 2022 submission](https://www.youtube.com/watch?v=XJBQYucuAKc&t=94s).

 ### 360 Point Secondary Features